Alcohol is the most commonly abused substance in the world. Get help today.

 Alcohol Use Disorder, which includes alcoholism and alcohol abuse, affects over 15 million adults and over 620,000 adolescents in the United States.1 Despite these numbers, alcoholism can be a very isolating disease.
 Alcohol use disorders often begin gradually, and worsen over time (without treatment).
 People who struggle with this condition often go to great lengths to hide the problem from others and even from themselves.
 The first step to recovery is to recognize the problem and seek treatment options.

 Alcohol Use Disorder: A Slow and Steady Onset

-Few people who have alcoholism set out to develop the disease.
-They might think that they’re drinking only to help them deal with social situations, or they might feel as though they could stop drinking at any time.
-But the way alcohol works within the brain can lead to a dependent state, and that might lead to addiction.
+No one plans to have a problem with alcohol.
+They might think that they’re drinking to feel calmer, or to deal with social situations, or they might feel as though they could stop drinking at any time.
+Physiologically, alcohol works within the brain that can lead to a dependent state that may result in an addiction.

 - Sensitivity to light and sound

 Some people who have these symptoms feel as though they simply must return to drinking, as the misery they feel is just too hard to ignore.

 “Sixteen years ago, at age 38, I left a job, career, and active alcoholism behind,” writes Steve S., at HeroesInRecovery.com.
 “I entered an outpatient treatment program and found a new life with the same non-using friends and loved ones I had always had in my life.

 “I knew it was time for a change when I realized that I was losing the use of my hands and had lost visual depth perception due to nerve damage caused by chronic daily alcoholism.I was entering late stage alcoholism and had drank my way out of a job and knew the last years of late stage alcoholism would be even more painful than the pain I was already finding unbearable.